March 3, 2025

 For decades, allergy sufferers, pet owners and others have relied on room air cleaners for better indoor air quality and to help reduce symptoms.
 Air cleaners have a well-earned reputation as a must-have appliance for households that want to cut down on particulate pollutants like tobacco smoke, dust and pollen.

-Over the past two years, however, the expectations for an air cleaner’s performance have grown.
-Because of the COVID-19 pandemic, air cleaners have gained prominence as an important tool for reducing airborne viruses and bacteria.
+However, the expectations for an air cleaner’s performance have grown.
+During the COVID-19 pandemic, air cleaners gained prominence as an important tool for reducing airborne viruses and bacteria.
 An AHAM survey of consumers in late 2020 found that 42% reported using their air cleaners more than they did prior to the pandemic, and almost half said they were taking steps to improve the air quality in their homes.

-Even beyond the pandemic, awareness has grown about how certain chemicals affect indoor air.
+And indoor air quality concerns go even further.
 AHAM’s survey found that, in addition to viruses, smoke, dust and pollen, consumers were concerned about the effects of mold, chemicals and PM 2.5 (particulate matter).
 People who live in areas affected by wildfires also rely on air cleaners to mitigate the effects of smoke on indoor air quality.

 The Clean Air Delivery Rate, or CADR—the rating given to air cleaners that have been tested under AHAM’s Air Cleaner test methods.
 The AHAM Verifide® Program is the only program testing air cleaners in an independent laboratory, and providing confidence to consumers that an air cleaner meets performance claims.
-However, until now, consumers who were interested in using an air cleaner to address pollutants beyond smoke, dust and pollen did not have a consistent way to compare models.
-That is about to change.
+However, prior to the development of AHAM AC-5, consumers who were interested in using an air cleaner to address pollutants beyond smoke, dust and pollen did not have a consistent way to compare models.

-It’s a new era for clean indoor air, and AHAM, industry experts and manufacturers are responding with new air cleaner test methods that will give consumers additional ways to compare performance for more clean air concerns, including an air cleaner’s ability to remove viruses, bacteria, mold and chemicals.
+It’s a new era for clean indoor air, and AHAM, industry experts and manufacturers have responded with new air cleaner test methods that will give consumers additional ways to compare performance for more clean air concerns, including an air cleaner’s ability to remove viruses, bacteria, mold and chemicals.

 Microbiological pollutants

-On the advice of indoor air experts and the recommendation of the U.S. EPA and the CDC, millions have enlisted air cleaners to help reduce the likelihood of COVID-19 transmission.
-While air cleaners don’t offer complete protection, the EPA did recommend them as part of a plan to protect against COVID-19.
+While air cleaners don’t offer complete protection against the spread of illness, both the U.S. Environmental Protection Agency and Centers for Disease Control and Prevention continue to recommend them as part of a plan to protect against airborne viruses and bacteria.
 However, without a uniform industry standard for testing air cleaners’ ability to remove viruses, bacteria and mold, consumers had no objective way to determine which model would best serve their needs for removing microbiological pollutants.

 Chemicals